Frewacom/pywalfox/README.md

 If the Pywal colors could not be fetched, take a look in the [Troubleshooting](#troubleshooting) section below.

-> **If Firefox and Thunderbird are both running at the same time, currently only one of the two will update when issuing `pywalfox update` in the terminal, see [#38](https://github.com/Frewacom/pywalfox/issues/38).**

 > **Some users have had issues with getting the addon and the native messaging application to communicate, despite everything seemingly being setup correctly.
 You can currently fix this by installing from pip with super user privileges, i.e. `sudo pip install pywalfox`, see [#31](https://github.com/Frewacom/pywalfox/issues/31).**

 ## Usage